-IB offers a broad range of texts, and students are expected to adapt the the literature complexity, wealth and subtleties in a variety of contexts.
+IB offers a broad range of texts, and students are expected to adapt the literature complexity, wealth and subtleties in a variety of contexts.

-The subjects consists of three courses:
+The subjects consist of three courses:

 - Language A: Literature

 Through each course, students are able to develop: